mwanjiru12/code-challenge-week1/README.md

 Author & License
 Author: Maria Wanjiru.

-License: MIT License (https://github.com/mwanjiru12/code-challenge-week1/blob/main/LICENSELinks to an external site.")
+License:  Apache License (https://github.com/mwanjiru12/code-challenge-week1/blob/main/LICENSE.txt to an external site.")

-This project is released under the MIT License, which allows for commercial and non-commercial use, modification, and distribution without requiring attribution.
-For the full terms of the license, refer to the [LICENSE file]
-(https://github.com/mwanjiru12/code-challenge-week1/blob/main/LICENSELinks to an external site.")
+This project is released under the  Apache License, which allows for commercial and non-commercial use, modification, and distribution without requiring attribution.
+For the full terms of the license, refer to the [LICENSE file] (https://github.com/mwanjiru12/code-challenge-week1/blob/main/LICENSE.txt to an external site.")

 Contact
 If you have any questions, comments, or concerns, please contact me at maria.wk447@gmail.com.